This post will take 6 minutes to read.

 11. What is your call to action?

 If you are writing your post in the editor, you will want to read through your content in the preview.
 Sometimes, your images or headers may need minor changes when viewed within your theme.
-Also, if you added links in your post, checking the links to make sure they work is a good idea.
+Also, if you added links in your post, check the links to make sure they work is a good idea.